mildannerofc/sonic1-soundtest-megapcm2/README.md

 - Javesike for helping with this.
 - vladikcomper for Mega PCM 2.

-This sound test can be used to play SMPS with Mega PCM 2.
+This sound test can be used to play SMPS with Mega PCM 2 using a Genesis Emulator.

 # How to install it
 1. Just download the source code